 The Environmental Protection Agency (EPA) has set regulations to ensure that proper noise levels are maintained by workplaces which also include gyms and health clubs.
 These guidelines are required to be fulfilled by gym instructors so as to reduce the amount of noise pollution in the environment.
 For example, the standard safe volume level for a member working out in your gym for 45 minutes is 85db, which is ideal for a person who is working out for 45 minutes to an hour.
 For more specific levels based on time exposure, the IFA breaks it down in an easy to ready table format.

 Another concern is the combined noise level for members that bring their own music listening devices.
 If a member is listening to their iPod or Smartphone while working out, the ideal noise level should not cross 91db which is about 3/4th the maximum volume on your device.[iii]
 The reason behind this is that it could lead to a risk is hearing loss and louder music can distract you and can reduce your body’s response time.

 Logically, there is another concern in this area.
-It is more likely that a member listening to their music devise in an already noisy environment, is more likely to increase the volume of their devise to drown out the other noises.
+It is more likely that a member listening to their music device in an already noisy environment, is more likely to increase the volume of their device to drown out the other noises.
 One way to ensure the overall health and safety of your member body is to ask for feedback through questionnaires or surveys.
-If your results reveal that your member base is in fact turning up the volume on their own devises to drown out your gym’s music, then you know you need to turn down your volume.
+If your results reveal that your member base is in fact turning up the volume on their own devices to drown out your gym’s music, then you know you need to turn down your volume.